 (a) a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);

-(b) a references to a party includes its personal representatives, successors or permitted assigns;
+(b) to a party includes its personal representatives, successors or permitted assigns;

 (c) a reference to a statute or statutory provision is a reference to such statute or statutory provision as amended or re-enacted.
 A reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or re-enacted;